Different Types of Fibroids

 - Pedunculated submucosal fibroids: Develop inside the uterus

 Pedunculated fibroids may cause sharp stabbing pains when the fibroid rotates on the peduncle, interfering with the blood flow to the fibroid.

-A calcified uterine fibroid is one that has outgrown its blood supply.
-When this occurs, you may experience a painful process called fibroid degeneration during which a portion of the fibroid dies.
+A calcified uterine fibroid has outgrown its blood supply.
+When this occurs, you may experience a painful process called fibroid degeneration, during which a portion of the fibroid dies.
 Calcium deposits can then develop on top of the remaining fibroid tissue causing it to become hardened.

 Although calcification usually occurs after menopause, it can also happen during the reproductive years of a woman’s life.
 Calcified fibroids can sometimes result in new or increased symptoms, including:

 - Frequent urination